 Column charts are excellent for displaying change over time because column lengths can be easily compared.
-Column charts can plot both nominal and ordinal data, and a stacked column chart can replace a pie chart to plot data with a part-to-whole relationship instead of a pie chart.
+Column charts can display both nominal and ordinal data, and stacked column charts can be used to display data with a part-to-whole relationship instead of a pie chart.

 The Difference Between Clustered Column Chart and Stacked Column Chart

 The column chart and the stacked column chart can display data using rectangular bars where the length of the bar is proportional to the data value.
 However, in the column chart, data values are displayed side-by-side, whereas they are stacked one over the other in the stacked chart.

 Stacked column charts work better when you want to compare the whole and distinct parts.
 It isn’t easy to compare columns that don’t start at the same baseline.
 If the focus of your chart is to compare multiple parts across all your totals, choose small multiples instead.

 Let’s understand the usage of these charts with an example.

 Say you want to compare your region-wise sales for 2012.
 A column chart can easily facilitate that comparison.

 But what if you also want to show the quarterly contribution from each region?
 The stacked column chart is beneficial in this scenario, as it can facilitate both comparisons and part-to-whole relationships.

 From the stacked column chart above, you can compare the sales of each region and analyze the breakdown of each regional sales into its constituent quarters (part-to-whole).
 The stacked chart is effective as it can visually aggregate the parts of a whole.